valentincanonical/diy-microcloud/step-02-model-driven-operations.md

 ```

 > If you're following the tutorial using Rapsberry Pis, you can operate this step directly from your host.
 Please adapt the commands.
-> If you chose to use cloud machines, you can simply launch another one with the smallest requirements.
+> If you chose to use cloud machines, you should already have it ready.
+Otherwise, simply launch a new one with minimal configuration.

 You should now be in a situation with at least three virtual or physical machines dedicated as micro cloud nodes and a small controller machine for Juju.